 Rick Seaholm, our choir director, is working toward the goal of Commissioned Minister of Music in the UCC.
 He has a degree in vocal performance from UMass Lowell and a Masters in Church Music from Westminster Choir College.
-Rick also works at Boston University School of Management’s IT department.
-Rick and his wife Nicola recently joined Edwards Church.
+Rick also works at Boston University Questrom School of Business ITS department.
+Rick and his wife Nicola are members of Edwards Church.

 Maureen Hansen, our Administrative Assistant, supports the work of volunteers and the rest of the staff using her organizational skills.

 Lori Wilson, our sexton, lives in Framingham with her Boyfriend Kevin.
 She enjoys Traveling, Beach and hiking.
 She loves to spend time with her Kids Nate & Nicole and her newest Joy, Granddaughter Ava.